-Obstructive sleep apnea is the primary sleep disordered breathing seen in the sleep lab.
+Obstructive sleep apnea is the primary sleep-disordered breathing seen in the sleep lab.
 This disorder results in apneas (cessation of breathing) of periods of 10 seconds or more, sometimes up to hundreds of times a night.
-The muscles inside the throat relax during sleep and the tongue and tissue in the back of the throat collapse and blocks the airway, preventing air from reaching the lungs.
+The muscles inside the throat relax during sleep and the tongue and tissue in the back of the throat collapse and block the airway, preventing air from reaching the lungs.

 Narcolepsy is a neurological disorder that affects the control of sleep and wakefulness.
 Symptoms include:

-Restless leg syndrome is the strong urge to move legs, often with uneasy feelings deep inside the legs as well as burning, prickling, itching or tingling and may be painful.
+Restless leg syndrome is the strong urge to move legs, often with uneasy feelings deep inside the legs as well as burning, prickling, itching, or tingling, and may be painful.
 These feelings along with the urge to move are made worse by rest, so it is hard to lie or sit.
-Walking or moving the legs provide temporary relief.
+Walking or moving the legs provides temporary relief.

 The urge to move the legs grows worse at night and eases in the morning.
 RLS makes it hard to rest or go to sleep resulting in tiredness and less energy during the day.

-A polysomnogram is a study which measures and records different functions during sleep.
+A polysomnogram is a study that measures and records different functions during sleep.
 Some of the measurements taken may include: